 7. Raise up your planting in Corten steel beds

 'Picturesque landscapes tend to allow you to meander,' says Dani Alexander.
-'A modern site,' she continues, 'has clear relationships between spaces, and views tend to be axial as opposed to hidden and revealed.'
+'A modern site has clear relationships between spaces, and views tend to be axial as opposed to hidden and revealed.'